equalizedigital/accessibility-new-window-warnings/README.txt

 5. Shows the new window icons being added into social media sharing buttons from a third-party plugin.

 == Changelog ==

+= 1.0.1 =
+* Added - support for image within links
+* Added - check for aria-label on links

 = 1.0.0 =
 * Everything is new and shiny.